PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 <img src="./result/case1_pending.png" />

-In the above graph, the dotted line is for non-autoscaling experiment passes, the full line is for autoscaling experiment passes.
+In the above graph, the dashed line is for non-autoscaling experiment passes, the solid line is for autoscaling experiment passes.
 We can see that the pending job counts for the autoscaling jobs are significantly lower than the non-autoscaling jobs.

 <img src="./result/case1_util.png" />